tasmota/docs/docs/HASPmota.md

 Running `HASPmota` with your own template is as simple as:

 - create a template in `pages.jsonl` and store it in the Tasmota file system
-- creata an `autoexec.be` file containing the following:
+- create an `autoexec.be` file containing the following:

 ``` berry
 # simple `autoexec.be` to run HASPmota using the default `pages.jsonl`